DevPhilB/TeaStore/README.md

 Available as [OpenAPI v3 YAML](api/TeaStore_v2.yaml).

 ## Evaluation (Benchmarking)
-Check out [TeaStore-Benchmark](hhttps://github.com/DevPhilB/TeaStore-Benchmark) for custom benchmarking tools.
+Check out [TeaStore-Benchmark](https://github.com/DevPhilB/TeaStore-Benchmark) for custom benchmarking tools.

-### Other tools
+### More tools
 #### curl
 The popular command-line tool supports all HTTP versions (if configured).
 You can use the DockerHub image if you don't want to compile it on your system.